Hereditary and genetic disorders of the Havanese breed

 DeafnessIn the past several years, deafness has been identified in Havanese.
 Affected Havanese generally are not completely deaf but rather are "hearing impaired", they may still have some hearing at certain levels and tones.
 In terms of quality of life, "hearing impaired" Havanese appear to fare better than breeds that have total deafness.
 It appears to be a heritable disorder but one with a complex mode of inheritance.
 At this time, we do not know if deafness found in Havanese "may" be colour/ pattern linked as in other breeds, but more studies will be needed to determine if this is so in Havanese.
 You cannot check hearing yourself.
 Most people with unilaterally affected dogs are completely unaware that there is any problem until a bilaterally deaf puppy is produced.
 There is a test available to check hearing.
 It is the BAER test.
 It is a very simple test and can be done at anytime after a puppy is about 6 weeks old.
 Unlike CERF, the BAER test does not need to be repeated yearly.
 It is a one time test.
 It is a wise precaution to test breeding stock and test the pups.
 It is generally felt that affected dogs should not be bred.
 BAER testing clinics can be difficult to locate though are generally available at veterinary colleges.
 A single test may be expensive but prices are usually substantially lower if done at a hearing clinic.
 Some veterinarians recommend sedating the dogs to preform the test.
 In Havanese, sedation is generally unnecessary.
 Even our 8 week old puppies took it all in stride.
 At this time, there appears to be a small number of unilaterally affected dogs and very few bilaterally affected dogs, however this number may rapidly rise as untested affected dogs are bred and produce bilaterally affected offspring.
 Testing takes approximately 10-15 minutes.
 Three tiny electrodes and two small earphones are all that is needed.

 Short haired geneA Havanese which inherits two copies of this recessive gene will appear as a short coated Havanese.
 The coat is smooth on the face and legs with longer fringes on the ears, body and tail.
 In appearance, it is very different from a typical long haired Havanese.
 This gene appears to have been a spontaneous genetic mutation several generations ago.
 The trait is genetic.
 Dogs with only one copy of the gene will be long haired though they still carry a copy of the short haired gene which can then be passed along to offspring.
-Coat differences within a litter can usually be discerned at about 6-8 weeks of age.
-Short haired Havanese have all the same personality traits and all attributes of the Havanese except the long coat.
+Breeders indicate that coat differences within a litter can usually be discerned at about 6-8 weeks of age.
+Short haired Havanese seem to have all the same personality traits and all attributes of the Havanese except the long coat.
+The degree of short hair appears to vary with some having minimal fringing and others having more.
 The short coat does shed.
 Some people have nicknamed them "Shavanese" for Short Haired Havanese.
+In future years, more may be leanred about the genetics behind this anomaly and also the possibility of genetic testing.
+At this time, it appreas to be a recessive trait but more factors may be at play.
+Until such there are more definite answers, breeding a shorthaired dog may pose unknown risks.

 Ockham syndromOS is said to be a syndrome which encompasses a myriad of symptoms including cataracts, liver & heart problems, some birth defects, missing dentition, skin conditions, Legg Calve Perthes Disease, patellar luxation, chondrodysplasia, and potentially other issues as well.
 Not enough is known about this condition at this time to know whether it truly is a condition which links many disorders found in Havanese.
 Studies are ongoing.